Roulette Guide

 Roulette Odds

-The best roulette payout is 35:1, which is achieved with a straight-up bet on a single number.
+The best roulette payout is 35:1 for a straight-up bet on a single number.
 For example, if you bet $10 on a number and win, you receive $350 in profit plus your original $10 bet, for a total of $360.
-However, the probability of hitting a single number is only 2.7%.
+However, the probability of hitting a single number is only about 2.70% on a European wheel.

 ---|---|---|